Lilla-Kavecsanszki/downwarddog/README.md

 ### Entity Relationship Diagrams

 To support the functionality of the DownwardDog app, five models have been designed and implemented to store essential information in databases.

 To showcase the relationships between the models, I have divided them into two categories: one relevant to the Articles and the other to the Booking functionality.
+The Likes and User tables in the ER diagrams are for conceptual representation only and do not directly correspond to the models.py file or the physical database tables.
+They provide a logical view of data relationships without showing all the actual database details managed by Django and the database system.

 The Entity Relationship Diagrams below illustrate how the models are connected to each other for the Articles section:

 - Post and Comment have a one-to-many relationship, where one post can have multiple comments, but each comment is associated with only one post.
 - User and Likes have a many-to-many relationship, where multiple users can like multiple posts, and each like is linked to both a user and a post.
 - User and Post have a one-to-many relationship, where one user can be associated with multiple posts, but each post is linked to only one user (the author).
 This feature is however limited for the admin.